 Please allow the Mailing List team up to two business days to send your mailing.
+The more advance notice we are given, the better.
 However, mailings can often be sent more quickly, and emergency or time-sensitive mailings are handled as appropriate.

-Plan ahead.
-IRT recommends announcing events at least three
+- Plan ahead.
+IRT recommends announcing events at least three days in advance.

-Typos in messages sent to IRT for distribution (and subsequently distributed) are NOT grounds for resending the message except
+- The accuracy of content is the responsibility of the person/entity providing the content.
+Typos in messages sent to IRT for distribution (and subsequently distributed) are NOT grounds for resending the message except under special circumstances.

 Procedure for Broadcast Email Requests